clij/clij-docs/reference.md

 <a name="CLIJ_centerOfMass"></a>
 ## CLIJ_centerOfMass

-Determines the center of mass of an image or image stack.
+Determines the center of mass of an image or image stack and writes the result in the results table in the columns MassX, MassY and MassZ.

 **Parameters**: Image source